 - Medical and physical care, including the best pain-control treatments available

-- Emotional and spiritual care for the pancreatic cancer survivor and their loved ones
+- Emotional and spiritual care for the pancreatic cancer patient and their loved ones

-- Practical care assistance for the survivor and their loved ones
+- Practical care assistance for the patient and their loved ones

 Most often hospice care is provided in the home with a family member, partner, friend and/or hired caregiver providing and managing day-to-day care.
-A hospice organization provides care through a team of professionals and volunteers who work closely with the pancreatic cancer survivor and their loved ones.
-Members of the hospice team regularly visit the survivor in their home.
-Hospice care workers are trained to support the physical, emotional, spiritual and practical needs of survivors and their loved ones at the end of life.
+A hospice organization provides care through a team of professionals and volunteers who work closely with the pancreatic cancer patient and their loved ones.
+Members of the hospice team regularly visit the patient in their home.
+Hospice care workers are trained to support the physical, emotional, spiritual and practical needs of patients and their loved ones at the end of life.

 While most hospice care is given in the home, inpatient hospice care is also available through hospice facilities, nursing homes and hospitals.
 Inpatient care is usually used to manage pain and other symptoms that cannot be addressed at home.

 Many people are afraid to ask about hospice care because they believe that using hospice means giving up.
 Hospice is not about giving up.
 Choosing hospice allows families to focus their energy on quality of life.
 Hospice care provides an opportunity to make meaningful choices and to have those choices respected.
 If the patient’s condition improves or the disease goes into remission, the patient may be discharged from hospice and return to active cancer treatment, if desired.
 Hospice can be resumed at a later time if it is needed.

 Hospice is not about losing hope.
 However, what patients and their loved ones hope for may change.
 Using hospice services can help patients find hope for new things like getting the care they deserve, feeling relief from pain, spending valuable time with family and friends, or finding peace and acceptance in their lives.

 When should hospice be discussed, and who brings up the subject?